 For a collection of links about Lamictal in general go here.

-For information for safer withdrawal see: Withdrawal 101
+For information for safer withdrawal see: Psychiatric drug withdrawal and protracted withdrawal syndrome round-up

 also see: New video: Coming Off Psychiatric Drugs: A Harm Reduction Approach | Will Hall